 In the day time, the shape and paint design tells you which lighthouse you are seeing.
 They are each different.

 So what about at night or when during a storm?

-The lighthouse lens rotates, and each lighthouse rotates its light at its own particular speed, which helps tell mariners where they are.
+The lighthouse lens rotates, and each lighthouse rotates at its own particular speed, which helps tell mariners where they are.

 A Fresnel lens is made of many panes of glass, and can be custom-built to have panes of colored glass that makes each lighthouse unique.

 Just as you can tell when your teacher is walking down the hall by her footsteps, so you know to be quiet, mariners can tell what lighthouse they are near by looking at the lighthouse.
 And ship navigators keep maps to tell them what kind of coastline is near each lighthouse.